Released: January 28, 2019

-- Avoid high-risk areas such as poultry farms and live animal markets including areas where poultry may be slaughtered.
+- Avoid high-risk areas such as poultry farms, live animal markets, and areas where poultry may be slaughtered.

 - Avoid contact with birds (alive or dead), including chickens, ducks and wild birds.

-- Avoid surfaces that may have bird droppings or secretions on them.
+- Avoid surfaces with bird droppings or secretions on them.

-- Ensure that all poultry dishes are well cooked, including eggs.
+- Make sure that all poultry dishes, including eggs, are well cooked.

-- Wash your hands with soap under warm running water for at least 20 seconds, as often as possible.
+- Wash your hands with soap under warm running water for at least 20 seconds

-- Use alcohol-based hand sanitizer if soap and water are not available.
-It's a good idea to always keep some with you when you travel.
+- Keep alcohol-based hand sanitizer and use it for washing, if soap and water are not available.

 - Cover your mouth and nose with your arm to reduce the spread of germs.